hhamalai/bsonc/README.md

 bsonc
 =====

-a BSON library
+A BSON library

+- parses a BSON encoded document into a object like structure in C
-- uses simpl hashmap implementation by http://github.com/petewarden/c_hashmap
+- uses simple hashmap implementation by http://github.com/petewarden/c_hashmap